How Do Corporations Work? What to Know About Shareholders, Directors, and Officers

 By Matthew Dochnal | Published June 13, 2023

-We break a corporation down into its main parts: shareholders, directors, and officers.
-We explain how corporations work and how incorporating can benefit your business.
+In this article, we break a corporation down into its main parts: shareholders, directors, and officers.
+We explain how this legal structure works and how incorporating can benefit your business.

 How Does a Corporation Work?